NHC Acknowledges National Disabilities Awareness Month

-NHC Welcomes New Executive Director
+New Horizons hires new Executive Director

-Aisha Mansaray named as New Horizons' Executive Director
+Aisha Mansaray named as NHC E.D.

 Aisha Mansaray is originally from Sierra Leone, West Africa.
 Aisha has lived in the Untied States for 16 years.
 A graduate of Tennessee State University, Aisha graduated Magna Cum Laude with a bachelor degree in social work.
 Ms. Mansaray comes to NHC with extensive knowledge having worked with persons with intellectual disabilities for 15 years.
 Aisha is very enthusiatic and dedicated to those we support.
 Aisha is a member of the National Association of Social Workers.
 In her free time, Aisha is very involved in her community and finds time to volunteer for various organizations.